astibal/pplay/README.md

 **Limitation:** since python on remote server receives pplay from stdin which must be closed to actually launch it, commands from standard input are not supported and --nostdin is automatically added to remote command line.
 Recommended running with `--exitoneot` and `--auto`.

+## Connect client using SOCKS
+Another useful feature might be to use proxy for client outgoing connection (perhaps you are testing such a proxy, like I am).
+To do so, use --socks parameter, taking IP address optionally suffixed with a port, ie. 10.0.0.1:1080

 ## Commands ##
 Below hex data (green or yellow), there is some contextual help for you: pplay is waiting for your override action to it's default -- autosend.
 At the time being, you can enter: